flowchart LR

 | Job simplification | Reduces the job to its smallest, repeatable element (Taylor) | High efficiency, low motivation |

-| Job rotation | Moves the worker through different jobs in a cycle | Reduces boredom and broadens skill; brief disruption |
+| Job rotation | Moves the worker through different jobs in a cycle | Reduces boredom; brief disruption |

-| Job enlargement | Expands the number of tasks at the same skill level (horizontal loading) | Variety without responsibility |
+| Job enlargement (horizontal loading) | Expands the number of tasks at the same skill level | Variety without responsibility |

-| Job enrichment | Expands responsibility — planning, control, autonomy (vertical loading) | Higher motivation; harder to design |
+| Job enrichment (vertical loading) | Expands responsibility — planning, control, autonomy | Higher motivation; harder to design |

-5.3.1 Herzberg’s Job Enrichment
+6.4.1 Herzberg’s Job Enrichment

-5.3.2 The Hackman–Oldham Job Characteristics Model (1980)
+6.4.2 Hackman–Oldham Job Characteristics Model (1980)

 | Core dimension | Definition |